Mellanox/vnf_acceleration_example/README.md

 and downlink of the same session should go to the same queue but different session will be spreaded on RSS queues.

+Meter example:

+This example creates one srTCM profile which has cir 1MB, cbs 64KB and one shared meter object using the above profile.
+One jump flow is created on root table which matchs on: eth / ipv4 / udp / gtp teid is 1234 type 255 / ipv4 src is 13.10.10.10 / tcp
+If packet is matched, tag is set and jump to the next table on group 1 which matchs on tag.
+The meter is attached to this flow.

 How to run the Application:

 Clone the Mellanox DPDK from: